COVID-19 Policy and Guest Responsibility Acknowledgement

 - Avoid close contact with others and maintain a distance of 6 feet between you and others outside of your family group when possible.

-- Guests are expected to wear face masks when with the group or in public spaces.
+- Guests are encouraged to wear face masks when with the group or in public spaces.

 - We suggest avoiding handshakes.
 Perhaps consider greeting your fellow travelers with a hello and a smile or a nod.

 - We recommend opening doors with your closed fist or hip or hold with a tissue.
 Try not to grasp the handle with your hand unless there is no other way to open the door.
 Be extra careful when using bathroom and commercial doors.

 - In your hotel rooms or ship staterooms, be mindful to wash your hands after touching door knobs, light switches, luggage handles, and zippers, the TV remote, or telephone.
 Use knuckles or elbows to touch elevator buttons.

 Motor Coach Protocol

 Orbridge is maintaining a database with the cleaning protocols for all of our vendors.
 We have established that motor coach operators will meet the below minimum standards:

 - HVAC systems will be specially filtered and running at all times to continually refresh cabin air.